cookiecutter/cookiecutter-django/.github/ISSUE_TEMPLATE.md

 **Note: for support questions, please use the `cookiecutter-django` tag on stackoverflow**.
 This repository's issues are reserved for feature requests and bug reports.
-If you need quick professional paid support for your project, contact support@cookiecutter.io.

 * **I'm submitting a ... **
   - [ ] bug report